bruhad-dave/drs-validator/README.md

 validator_instance.validate(object_id, expected_status_code)
 ```

+## Next Steps

+DRS_Validator can be extended to:
+    - add tests for object_id and URI compliance
+    - add tests for requests that need authorization
+    - add Code-202 schema
+    - add tests for AccessURL methods

+The code can also be packaged with Docker if complexity (in terms of code complexity itself or number of dependencies) increases.
+The current implementation is as barebones as possible so any user with a python installation can viably use it; it could be packaged as a conda recipe or to PyPI for one-step installation.

-## DRS_Validator class
+## The DRS_Validator class

 The class instantiates with two user-specified attributes, `base_url`, and `schema_dir` and takes the `object_id` and the expected HTTP status code to test the endpoint.

 Three tests are run:
 1. A GET request is sent and the status code received is checked against the expected code
-2. The header of the GET response is read to ensure that the content-type is JSON
+2. The header of the GET response is read to ensure that the content type is JSON
 3. **IF** test 2 is passed, the response JSON is checked against the appropriate schema using `jsonschema`.
-The right schema is picked based on the status code received:
+The right schema is picked based on the status code received (this is based on [DRS docs](https://ga4gh.github.io/data-repository-service-schemas/preview/release/drs-1.2.0/docs/)):

     - Status Code 200: DrsObject.json
-    - Any 400/500 Status Codes: Error.json
+    - 400/500 Status Codes: Error.json

 If the GET response fails Tests 1 and 2, the expected and received status code/content-type are noted in the test results.
 If the GET response fails Test 3, a new file, `<object_id>.log`, is created in the working directory.
 This is where errors thrown by jsonschema are written for reference and to enable troubleshooting.